TablePress/TablePress/readme.txt

 Initial version where most features are ready and pretty stable.

 == Upgrade Notice ==

+= 1.1 =
+This upgrade includes several new features, enhancements, and bugfixes, and is a recommended maintenance release.

 = 1.0 =
 This release contains a few bug fixed and many enhancements and new features, and is a recommended update.